 What is the large intestine?

 The large intestine, or large bowel, is made up of the colon and rectum.
 It is connected to the small intestine, also called the small bowel.

 The small intestine digests nutrients and absorbs them into blood vessels.
 Such nutrients include proteins, fats, and carbohydrates.

 Remaining food that cannot be digested moves from the small intestine to the colon.
 The colon absorbs water from the waste and stores the waste until the next bowel movement.

-Why you many need a colostomy
+Why do I need a colostomy?

 People with certain types of cancer, such as colorectal cancer, may need a colostomy.
 You may need a colostomy if:

 The large intestine is blocked or damaged